wayneheller/GA-Student-Project/README.md

 ### Project Description

 **What is the question you hope to answer?**
-What solar factors best predict an increase in geomagnetic activity?
+What factors such as sunspot activity best predict an increase in geomagnetic activity?

 **What data are you planning to use to answer that question?**
 - Selected Geomagnetic indices from the